wp-plugins/cpt-onomies/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to *Settings > CPT-onomies*
 1. Create a new custom post type or edit an existing custom post type
-1. Register your custom post type as a CPT-onomy by "attaching" it to a post type, under "Register this Custom Post Type as a CPT-onomy" on the edit screen.
+1. Register your custom post type as a CPT-onomy by "attaching" it to a post type, under "Register this Custom Post Type as a CPT-onomy" on the edit screen
 1. Use your CPT-onomy just like any other taxonomy (refer to the [CPT-onomy documentation](http://rachelcarden.com/cpt-onomies/documentation "CPT-onomy documentation") for help)

 == Frequently Asked Questions ==

+CPT-onomies is hot off the presses so check in later for frequently asked questions.

 == Screenshots ==